 Dave Ruder is, broadly speaking, a creative type.
 That’s to say that he does a lot of things in creative realms.
 He does some some of these things very well and others more in an exploratory fashion.
 Primarily, Dave is a musician, as in someone who makes music.
 “Makes” works in many senses here.
 Dave is often a vocalist, clarinetist, and guitarist in performance and recording.
 Dave has also been a composer, arranger, librettist, songwriter, collaborator, electronicist, percussionist, conceptualist, producer, label runner, sound engineer, stage manager, curator, arts admin guy, grant writer, you get the idea.
 Outside of music, Dave has spent some time doing things that could be described as storytelling, acting, dancing, illustrating, writing fiction & non-fiction, photoshopping, you get the idea.
 Saying Dave is a creative type leaves the door open for all these things.
 Dave sees music as his background but not his only home and is grateful when & wherever he gets to put in creative time.

 In 2011, Dave co-founded Varispeed, a collective dedicated to durational, site-specific performances of avant-garde classics, most notably Robert Ashley’s Perfect Lives.
-Since 2011, Dave has been involved with the experimental music collective thingNY, becoming a full member in 2012 and co-writing new material with the group since 2013.
-Dave co-founded Reps, a repetitive rock-ish five piece, in 2015.
+Since 2011, Dave has been involved with the experimental music collective thingNY, becoming a full member in 2012 and co-writing new material with the group, including the opera This Takes Place Close By.
+Dave co-founded Reps, a five piece band that plays rock instrument music, in 2015 (their first album is coming soon in 2018).
 Dave also performs solo sometimes just guitar & voice.

 Dave is well-known as a performer of the music of Robert Ashley.
 Dave premiered Ashley’s Crash and World War III: Just the Highlights, and has also performed Perfect Lives, Trios (White on White), That Morning Thing, and Public Opinion Descends Upon the Demonstrators.
 Dave was fortunate to work with Ashley for several years and has written extensively on his work (and the press has written quite a bit about Dave doing these works as well).

 Dave also has a life as a musical solo guy, which is well documented on five albums, all available on Gold Bolus Recordings.
 Dave got serious about using Gold Bolus Recordings as a venture for his & other folks’ music in 2013.
 But the five albums/EPs show Dave’s evolution as a composer, performer, conceptualist, accompanist, etc over the last decade.
-As of early 2016, Dave is just getting back into doing solo work but used to give a lot more solo shows, particularly when he curated a series in Bushwick called Flowering Inconsistencies (2009-11).
-That said, as a composer, Dave wrote The Gentleman Rests, a meditation on the certification of the 2000 presidential election, with a commission from the Jerome Foundation and Roulette in 2014-15, and boy did it feel nice to be recognized by those institutions as a composer.
+Before running a label, Dave curated a performance series called Flowering Inconsistencies in Bushwick, Brooklyn, from 2009-11.
+As a composer, Dave wrote The Gentleman Rests, a meditation on the certification of the 2000 presidential election, with a commission from the Jerome Foundation and Roulette in 2014-15, and boy did it feel nice to be recognized by those institutions as a composer.
 Dave is also pretty proud of a series of 100+ open scores called WHY LIE? (all caps) he wrote in 2010.

 Dave has two degrees in music – an undergrad one from Wesleyan University, where he studied with Anthony Braxton, Alvin Lucier, Ron Kuivila, Neely Bruce, Jay Hoggard, Sumarsam, Mark Nelson, I.M.
 Harjito, Jane Alden, and the amazing grads & undergrads around him.
 The second is a masters in composition from Brooklyn College, where he studied with Doug Geers, Tania Leon, Jason Eckardt, Salim Washington, Jane Sugarman, and George Brunner.
 Dave was lucky to be a student of Sri Joko Raharjo in Kartasura, Indonesia, studying karawitan with him for a month in 2010.
 He took some classes at Juilliard in counterpoint too, when he worked there in the late ’00s.